 - an object created in memory but never attached

-- an entity returned from a no-tracking query
+- an entity returned from an

 Unchanged